What is a Municipal Fire Fighting and Prevention Supervisor?

 - Fire Prevention Bureau Captain

-There were about 59,100 jobs for Municipal Fire Fighting and Prevention Supervisor in 2016 (in the United States).
+In the United States, there were 59,100 jobs for Municipal Fire Fighting and Prevention Supervisor in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Municipal Fire Fighting and Prevention Supervisor by 2026.
-There will be an estimated 4,400 positions for Municipal Fire Fighting & Prevention Supervisor per year.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Municipal Fire Fighting & Prevention Supervisor are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Montana.
 These states have the worst job growth for this type of profession.